cyberbotics/webots/docs/automobile/vehicle-bmw.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### BmwX5 Field Summary

+- `color`: Defines the car body color.

+- `windshieldWipers`: Defines whether the car should have windshiel wipers.

+- `frontSpotLights`: Defines whether the car should have front spot lights.

+- `rearMirror`: Defines whether the car should have a rear mirror.

+- `leftWingMirror`: Defines whether the car should have a left wing mirror.

+- `rightWingMirror`: Defines whether the car should have a right wing mirror.

+- `mirrorFar`: Defines the far clipping plane for the rear, left and right mirrors.

+- `sensorsSlotFront`: Extends the robot with new nodes on the front of the car.

+- `sensorsSlotRear`: Extends the robot with new nodes on the back of the car.

+- `sensorsSlotTop`: Extends the robot with new nodes on the roof of the car.

+- `sensorsSlotCenter`: Extends the robot with new nodes at the center of the car.

+- `interior`: Defines whether the car should have the interior walls and the dashboard.

+- `dynamicSpeedDisplay`: Defines whether the current speed can be displaed in the dashboard.

+- `indicatorLevers`: Defines whether the car has indicator levers.

+- `steeringWheel`: Defines the car steering wheel.

+- `completeInterior`: Defines whether the interior of the car should have seats, armrests, and handbrake.

+- `shifter`: Defines whether the interior of the car should have the gear shifter.

+- `outerWindowTransparency`: Defines the transparency level of the windows seen from outside.

+- `innerWindowTransparency`: Defines the transparency level of the windows seen from inside.

+- `innerWindowDust`: Defines whether there is dust on windows seen from inside.

 ## BmwX5Simple

 Simple kinematic model of the BMW X5 to be moved with a Supervisor.